- DUI Defense

 Our DUI attorneys have received extensive training in Field Sobriety Tests (most of our attorneys are certified Standardized Field Sobriety Test Instructors), the operation and calibration of the breath testing machines, and the process of testing blood for drugs and alcohol.
 This extensive training and an aggressive approach to DUI defense have allowed us to maximize our defense over the years, which is why our success rate at defending DUI cases at trials is much higher than the average attorney.

-It is possible to win a driver’s license hearing and retain your license after a DUI.
+It is possible to win a driver’s license hearing and keep your license after a DUI.
 Statistically, the odds of winning are between about 20 to 30 percent.
 One likely reason that a driver will regain their license at one of these hearings is if the police officer does not appear in court.

 The officer has 20 minutes from the hearing’s start time to call and prevent the driver from winning by default.
 In some cases, the officer fails to appear or call the court, which may improve the likelihood of retaining your license.

-Occasionally, your attorney may have the opportunity to win a hearing because the police made a mistake at the time of your arrest or in the aftermath of the arrest.
+Occasionally, your attorney may have the opportunity to win a hearing because the police made a mistake at the time of your DUI arrest or in the aftermath of the arrest.

 The driver’s license division can only revoke or suspend your license if they receive all relevant paperwork within the necessary time frame.
 Errors may leave openings for your attorney to argue that the police or the state failed to take the legally necessary actions to suspend your license.